lexurco/manpager.org_aa/README.txt

    The pub directory is also mirrored on http and gopher.

 Q: What services does alearx.org provide?
 A: Most services are at alearx.org.

-There is a mail server running, so you can send me mail to this server.
-I publish news via finger and you can read them via http and gopher as well.
-I publish some files to the ftp server, and the pub directory is mirrored to http and gopher.
-There are the http and gopher sites, which are mostly identical.
-You can clone my git repositories via anongit (see the /git/ directory on either www or gopher site).
+   There is a mail server running.
+I publish news via finger (but also http and gopher).
+I publish some files to the ftp server (but also http and gopher).
+The http and gopher sites are almost identical.
+You can clone my git repositories via anongit (see the /git/ directory on www or gopher site).

    I also maintain a boring site with a blog and a resume at pro.alearx.org.

 Q: What language(s) do you speak?
 A: Russian is my native language, but I speak English fluently.
 I